anjuhasz/writingchallenge2/Challenge4/README.md

 Study the damaged manual of the Life Support System (LSS).
 Break it into meaningful parts, keeping the order of the elements.

-Decipher the missing pieces of text for the key elements of the LSS, and match them to the respective description.
+Find out the missing pieces of text for the key elements of the LSS (whose order is mixed up) and match them to the respective description.
 Compile a passkey from the initial capital letters of the LSS elements.